ingo/ingo.github.io/_recipes/linguine_with_crisp_chickpeas_and_rosemary.md

 author: Ali Slagle
 category: Entrees
 description: "Pasta with chickpeas is a substantial, quickly assembled meal, but what\u2019\
-  s alluring about this version is the undercurrent of rosemary.
-Whole sprigs lightly\
+  s alluring about this version is the undercurrent of rosemary."
-  \ fried in olive oil provide flavor in two ways.
-The leaves are crumbled into the\
-  \ pasta for a fragrant punch, and the infused oil slicks the noodles."
 image: linguine_with_crisp_chickpeas_and_rosemary.jpg
 image_attribution: Julia Gartland for The New York Times
 size: 4 servings